Eventually Constant and stagnating functions in non-Lindel\"of spaces: and

 \proof Take a strictly increasing sequence $\alpha_n$ whose limit is $\alpha$ and for each $n$ some $x_n\in X_{\alpha_{n+1}} - X_{\alpha_{n}}$.
 This sequence cannot have an accumulation point in $X_\alpha$.
 This shows that $X_\alpha$ is not countably compact when $\alpha$ is limit.
 If $X$ itself is countably compact, then $X_\alpha$ is not closed for limit $\alpha$, hence $\wb{X_\alpha} - X_\alpha \not= \varnothing$.
 The map $\cup_{\alpha\in\Lambda}(\wb{X_\alpha} - X_\alpha) \to \omega_1$ sending each point in $\wb{X_\alpha} - X_\alpha$ to $\alpha$ is perfect and its image is homeomorphic to $\omega_1$. \endproof

 \begin{thm}[{\bf PFA}] \ \\ Let $Y$ be a countably tight space such that $\mathsf{EC}(\omega_1,Y)$ holds.
-If $Y$ is moreover either of Type I or locally compact, then $Y$ is isocompact. \end{thm} \proof \ \\ We assume first that $Y=\cup_{\alpha\in\omega_1}Y_\alpha$ is of Type I. Suppose that $Y$ is not isocompact, then $Y$ has a countably compact closed subset $Z$ which is not compact.
+If $Y$ is moreover either of Type I or locally compact, then $Y$ is isocompact. \end{thm} \proof Notice that any copy of $\omega_1$ is closed in a countably tight space.
+Recall also that, as shown by T. Eisworth in \cite{Eisworth:2002}, a countably tight space $Y$ containing a perfect preimage of $\omega_1$ contains a copy of $\omega_1$ under {\bf PFA}, hence $\mathsf{EC}(\omega_1,Y)$ does not hold. \\ We assume first that $Y=\cup_{\alpha\in\omega_1}Y_\alpha$ is of Type I. Suppose that $Y$ is not isocompact, then $Y$ has a countably compact closed subset $Z$ which is not compact.
 Since each $\wb{Y_\alpha}$ is Lindel\"of, $Z\not\subset\wb{Y_\alpha}$ so $Z$ is actually a Type I countably compact space with $Z_\alpha = Z\cap Y_\alpha$.
-By Lemma \ref{lemma:noncountablycpct} $\cup_{\alpha\in\Lambda}(\wb{Z_\alpha}-Z_\alpha)$ is a perfect preimage of $\omega_1$ which is moreover countably tight.
-(The inclusion $\wb{Z_\alpha}\subset Z\cap \wb{Y_\alpha}$ could be strict, but $\wb{Z_\alpha}$ is compact anyway.)
-By \cite{Eisworth:2002} it contains a copy of $\omega_1$ under {\bf PFA}, and there is a non-eventually constant map $\omega_1\to Y$.\\ Assume now that $Y$ is locally compact.
+By Lemma \ref{lemma:noncountablycpct} $\cup_{\alpha\in\Lambda}(\wb{Z_\alpha}-Z_\alpha)$ is a perfect preimage of $\omega_1$ which is moreover countably tight, and hence $\mathsf{EC}(\omega_1,Y)$ does not hold under {\bf PFA}.
+Assume now that $Y$ is locally compact.
 A closed subset of $Y$ is also locally compact.
-By \cite[Thm 2.6]{Balogh:1989}, under {\bf PFA} a locally compact countably compact non-compact space contains a perfect preimage of $\omega_1$, and we conclude as above. \endproof The full force of {\bf PFA} is probably not needed in the proof, but it seems that more than {\bf MA+$\neg$CH} is, as the following examples (both due to Nyikos in \cite{Nyikos:Antidiamond}) show.
-The axiom $\clubsuit_C$ is a weakening of $\diamondsuit$ compatible with {\bf MA+$\neg$CH}.
-See Nyikos article for details.
-(It is worth noting that \cite{Nyikos:Antidiamond} is still a preliminary draft at the time of writing, but there is a similar construction of a surface under $\diamondsuit$ in \cite[Ex.
-6.17]{Nyikos:1984}, and we did not find anything dubious in Nyikos' construction.)
+By \cite[Thm 2.6]{Balogh:1989}, under {\bf PFA} a locally compact countably compact non-compact space contains a perfect preimage of $\omega_1$, and we conclude as above. \endproof The full force of {\bf PFA} is probably not needed in the proof, but more than {\bf MA+$\neg$CH} is, as shown by the following examples.
+Both are due to P. Nyikos and are described in a preliminary draft he made available on his webpage \cite{Nyikos:Antidiamond}.
+Since P. Nyikos unfortunately passed away, this draft will never be completed by him, but we wrote a note which contains details of the proofs \cite{MesziguesNyikosExample}.
+The axiom $\clubsuit_C$ follows from $\diamondsuit$ and is compatible with {\bf MA+$\neg$CH}.
+Another example under $\diamondsuit$ appears in another Nyikos paper \cite[Ex.
+6.17]{Nyikos:1984}.